-Writing your will: FAQ
+Writing your will: FAQs

-A pecuniary legacy is a fixed amount of money.
+- A Pecuniary Legacy is a fixed amount of money.

 What information do I need to include when leaving a gift to Save the Children?